Trekking in Chiang Mai: travel blogger’s recommendations.

 The drive from Chiang Mai city to Huay Pakoot took four hours, through hilly and sometimes quite muddy terrain!
 On our second day we trekked to find the elephants, which is a different path every time as they’re allowed to roam freely.
 It took us several hours to find them, with the experienced Mahouts able to track them anywhere.

-It was a beautiful hike; challenging in some places, but with stable and well-worn paths to take it was possible even for our young kids.
-And we were so lucky to enjoy a private tour of this beautiful forest region, as we were the only tourists at the time.
+It was a beautiful hike; challenging in some places, but with stable and well-worn paths to take it was possible even for our young kids (if you’re quite unfit I’d suggest doing some basic preparation first, like this Walking as a Workout course.
+You don’t have to be an athlete, just able to handle walking up and down hills for hours!)
+And we were so lucky to enjoy a private tour of this beautiful forest region as we were the only tourists at the time.

 We visited in November and were surprised at how cool it was at night and the early mornings in the village!
 The mountainous regions of Northern Thailand are the coldest places in the country, and some of the coldest parts of Southeast Asia.